microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/StatelessSamples/GroupCallBot/README.md

     4. The incident is handled and the call ends.

 # Note
-    For a call created by the Group Call Bot, some regular Team's features are not enabled for the users.
-Such as call ended and started notifications on a shared group chat, call history (may not be updated correctly), Companion Mode, transferring between a user's devices, recording, transcription and dialout to PSTN numbers from the group call.
+    For a call created by the Group Call Bot, some regular Team's features are not enabled for the users, such as call ended and started notifications on a shared group chat, call history (may not be updated correctly), Companion Mode, transferring between a user's devices, recording, transcription and dialout to PSTN numbers from the group call.

 # Installation process